8

 Four-wheel drive Ferrari FF

-The FF doesn’t feel as insanely ballistic as a 599 GTB in the lower gears, but in third and above it’s mighty, and since 80 per cent of the engine’s 504lb ft of torque is available from 1750rpm, it feels every bit as effortless as a serious GT should.
+The FF didn't feel as insanely ballistic as a 599 GTB in the lower gears, but in third and above it was mighty, and since 80 per cent of the engine’s 504lb ft of torque was available from 1750rpm, it felt every bit as effortless as a serious GT should.

 In part, this can be explained by the FF’s seven-speed dual clutch gearbox, but also its superior traction.

-While from a refinement perspective the four-wheel drive engages imperceptibly (a tell-tale dash graphic displays when the front axle is being called upon), the effect on the cornering behaviour can be felt.
+While from a refinement perspective the four-wheel drive engaged imperceptibly (a tell-tale dash graphic displays when the front axle was being called upon), the effect on the cornering behaviour could be felt.

-Through fast corners the FF retains the sense of being rear driven, but in slow to medium-speed bends – just at the point where the FF is about to transition into oversteer – the front drive intervenes and there is a sense that the FF is being pulled as well as pushed.
+Through fast corners the FF retained the sense of being rear driven, but in slow to medium-speed bends – just at the point where it was about to transition into oversteer – the front drive intervened and you could feel the car being pulled as well as pushed.

 RIDE & HANDLING